netket/netket/README.md

 Depending on the library you use to define your machines, distributed computing through MPI might or might not be supported.
 Please see below:
-  - *netket* : MPI is supported natively.
+  - **netket** : MPI is supported natively.
 No additional dependencies required.
-  - *jax*    : MPI is supported natively only if you don't use Stochastic Reconfiguration (SR).
-If you need SR, you must install `mpi4jax`.
-Please note that we advise to install `mpi4jax`  with the same tool (conda or pip) with which you installed netket.
+  - **jax**    : MPI is supported natively only if you don't use Stochastic Reconfiguration (SR).
+If you need SR, you must install [mpi4jax](https://github.com/PhilipVinc/mpi4jax).
+Please note that we advise to install mpi4jax  with the same tool (conda or pip) with which you installed netket.
-  - *pytorch* : MPI is supported natively only if you don't use Stochastic Reconfiguration (SR).
+  - **pytorch** : MPI is supported natively only if you don't use Stochastic Reconfiguration (SR).

 ## Major Features